SNAILTHELAZY/converter/README.md

 - Octal
 - Roman

+## Progress
+- [x] build the UI
+- [x] able to select the numbering system of the input
+- [ ] error checking of the input with the constraints of the selected numbering system
+- [x] able to convert input into binary
+- [x] able to convert input into octal
+- [x] able to convert input into decimal
+- [x] able to convert input into hexadecimal
+- [ ] able to convert input into roman numbering system

+## Features
+- [ ] changing theme between light and night
+- [ ] able to output the result when key up

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.